xt0fer/littlesmalltalk/archive/README.md

 of the LittleSmalltalk system in commercial projects etc.
 But fortunately Timothy allowed me (Danny Reinhold) to completely remove those license terms and define my own license for the LittleSmalltalk system.
-So it is now as free as possible in terms of beer and speach...
+So it is now as free as possible in terms of beer and speech...

 Version 4 is quite advanced and harder to understand than earlier versions since most functionality is not readable in the C source code.